 This is a 2-block, year-long course.
-This yearlong, double blocked course has a limited class size of 20 per SC State Board of Cosmetology.
+This year-long, double-blocked course has a limited class size of 20 per SC State Board of Cosmetology.
 Due to limited enrollment, students may be placed on a waiting list.
-A valid government issued picture ID and social security card are required on enrollment form by the SC Department of Labor, Licensing, and Regulation.
+A valid U.S. government issued photo ID and social security card are required on enrollment form by the SC Department of Labor, Licensing, and Regulation.

-• Cosmetology 3 and 4 (Grade 1 only)
+• Cosmetology 3 and 4 (Grade 12 only)